gentaiscool/code-switching-papers/README.md

 # Code-switching Research Papers
 This is the list of important papers on computational linguistic approaches to code-switching research.
 The list will be updated over the time.
+You are welcome to send a pull request for updating the list 🚀

-### Tutorial
+### 📔 Tutorial
 There was a comprehensive tutorial about code-mixing by Microsoft Research (Monojit Choudhury, Kalika Bali, Anirudh Srinivasan, and Sandipan Dandapat) at EMNLP 2019, you can also check the following <a href="https://genius1237.github.io/emnlp19_tut/?fbclid=IwAR2BwbeZhrcChpvjB6gnS50Ws5b8kwj1S3HdY3LTsiONFqBwRoHvRdq8iKw">link</a>.

 ## Language Identification and POS Tagging